biswajeet1010/Heatwave-Threshold-Analysis_IMDbbsr/README.md

 * Daily maximum temperature (Tmax) data.
 * Historical temperature records from recent years.
-* IMD gridded datasets and station observations (where available).
+* IMD gridded datasets and station observations.

 Note: Raw datasets are not included in this repository due to data-sharing restrictions.